UTexas

 Academic Standards

-A student seeking to reenter the school after having been scholastically dismissed from the University must enroll as an undeclared major unless there is a reasonable likelihood that the student can complete the degree plan under which he or she last registered.
+A student seeking to reenter the school after having been academically dismissed from the University must enroll as an undeclared major unless there is a reasonable likelihood that the student can complete the degree plan under which they last registered.
 A student seeking to reenter the school after having been dismissed from engineering must enroll as an undeclared major.
 Students who are undeclared majors may not enroll in engineering courses.

-Any student having academic difficulty should discuss his or her status with an academic advisor in the Engineering Student Services Office.
+Any student having academic difficulty should discuss their status with an academic advisor in the Engineering Student Services Office.
 Call (512) 471-4321 to set up an appointment with an academic advisor.

 Pass/Fail Option